-- Guaranteed Policy Split: With the Guaranteed Policy Split rider, if something changes in your life or you divorce, you can split your survivorship policy into two separate policies.
+- Guaranteed Policy Split: With the Guaranteed Policy Split rider, you can split your survivorship policy into two separate policies if something changes in your life or your divorce.

 - Overloan Protection: If you have a policy loan on your universal life insurance plan, there is a chance that it will lapse.
 The Overloan Protection rider can prevent this from happening.
 It has a one-time charge.

 - Waiver of Monthly Deductions: If you become disabled for at least six continuous months, Prudential will pay the monthly charges into the contract fund.

 - Waiver of Premium: If you are disabled and cannot work, you can get a waiver of premium so that your insurance policy does not end.